 Learn why our experts don’t usually recommend installing only one garage door replacement panel.

 When one or more of your garage door panels looks aged or damaged, it’s easy to think that the problem is limited to the panel’s outward appearance.
 However, most of the time this is not the case.

 If the panel got damaged in some way, it could’ve damaged connecting and moving parts including the struts on the door and the garage door track.
 If these parts were damaged in any way, the functionality of your door would be compromised.

 The damage to your garage door often equates to more than an eyesore.
 There could be internal damage

-The problem with replacing just one panel is that the doors parts are specifically designed and measured for that door for size and in weight.
-By replacing such a main and important part of the door, you may be disrupting the aesthetic value and it can compromise the door’s structural integrity.
+Another problem with replacing just one panel is that garage door parts are designed and measured for a door’s specific size and weight.
+By replacing such a main and important part of the door, you may be compromising its structural integrity.
 While the door may seem fixed from the outside, the parts that move the actual door may be in jeopardy.

 The Risk in Replacing Individual Garage Door Panels

 While replacing one garage door panel may seem easier or more cost-effective than replacing your entire garage door, you could be risking the following:

 - Functionality: By only replacing a part your door’s exterior, you may be covering up the damage to your door rather than fixing it.
 For this reason, we recommend having a trained technician examine your door.

 - Aesthetics: Even if there is no internal damage to your door, a new panel could affect your door’s appearance, as it may look out of place next to the other aged panels.